Thickness profiles of giant soap films: Theoretical description of the soap films during their generation

+\ER{The Eq. \eqref{eq:balance14} contains a single parameter $ 2E / (\rho g) $.
+In order to built the relevant length ratio in Eq. \eqref{equili}, we use $\ell$ the characteristic length obtained experimentally in the exponential part of the profiles (see section \ref{sec:eq}), and define $h_{00}$ as $ h_{00} = 2E / (\rho g \ell)$.
+With this definition $h_{00}$ is the uniform reference thickness of the exponential part of the film (see Eq. \eqref{Eq_h(z)_analytic_sol_with_unknown}).
+This arbitrary decomposition does not reduce the generality of the problem, as the two length scales only appear as their product $\ell h_{00}$.
+It provides an explicit expression for the relevant length scale of the problem. }

-This determines the extension $\varepsilon$ and thus the whole film profile if the function $w(x,t)$ and $h_0(x)$ are known, as well as a boundary condition at the film bottom.
-These quantities are determined from the film extraction at the bottom and lateral menisci, and from the variation of the film height $H$ imposed by the motors.
+The Eq. \eqref{equili} determines the extension $\varepsilon$ and thus the whole film profile if the function $w(x,t)$ and $h_0(x)$ are known, as well as a boundary condition at the film bottom.
+These quantities are determined below, from the film extraction at the bottom and lateral menisci, and from the variation of the film height $H$ imposed by the motors.